bartkessels/GetIt/README.md

 $ fedpkg --release f26 local
 ```

-This will create a RPM file which can install using your package manager.
+This will create a RPM file which you can install using your package manager.

 ## COPR